NahinNilav/ResearchHub-Backend/README.md

 # ResearchHub Backend

+## Overview
 Backend service for a research directory platform that manages professors, graduate students, projects, publications, and department analytics.

----

-## Overview
-This API powers a data‑rich view of academic research activity across departments.
 It models faculty, students, research areas, authorship, and projects, and exposes analytics endpoints for funding, publication trends, and staffing insights.

 ---